Considering Separation or Divorce?

 - A marriage counsellor can help you work through both the emotional and practical effects of your decision to divorce.

 Prolonged fighting, unresolved conflict, ethical or cultural differences, infidelity or lost love: there are many reasons why married couples think about ending a marriage in divorce.
-However, divorce is almost always a drastic step of last resort for an unhappy couple, and one which has a long lasting impact on your children (if you have any), your extended family, your financial and residential circumstances, and often your faith in relationships.
+However, divorce is almost always a drastic step of last resort for an unhappy couple, and one which has a long-lasting impact on your children (if you have any), your extended family, your financial and residential circumstances, and often your faith in relationships.
+For example, research indicates that by the time they reach young adulthood, children from divorced families frequently report more subclinical emotional distress than their peers from married families (1).
+Additionally, divorced Australians are much more likely to experience material hardships and to report having a lower level of prosperity than the married and never-divorced (2).

 A marriage counsellor or psychologist can also help you assess whether divorce is the appropriate response to your marital problems, and ultimately help you decide whether to stay married or get a divorce.
 Aside from the emotional reasons why you might want a divorce, divorce also comes with a lot of practical side effects which also need to be given proper consideration.
 These include: